 4. Not Sign Language: Cued Articulation represents sounds, not words.
 It can be used alongside sign language systems like BSL or Makaton, but serves a completely different purpose

-Jane Passy created Cued Articulation in the late 1970s.
-This system uses 49 hand cues for each English sound.
-Each cue shows learners where speech sounds come from (Passy, late 1970s).
+Jane Passy created Cued Articulation in the late 1970s while working as a speech and language therapist.
+The system uses 49 hand cues for English phonemes, with each cue showing where and how a speech sound is produced (Passy, 2003).

-Cued Articulation is a signing system for the 49 sounds (phonemes) used in spoken English.
+Cued Articulation is a visual phonics system for the 49 sounds (phonemes) used in spoken English (Passy, 2003).
 Each sound has its own hand movement that gives visual information about:

 Jane Passy developed the system while working with children who had severe speech and language difficulties.
 She observed that many children struggled with auditory recall and needed visual support to learn and remember speech sounds.
 The cues she developed are logical and based on linguistic theory, making them easier to learn and remember than arbitrary signs.